syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 ### Boto3

-Information about the `boto3` python S3 library can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+Information about the `boto3` python S3 library can be found in the [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 We suggest to make use of this library to set up and manage more complex ACLs.

 Using the following python snippet we can configure our client: